Holden Barina: Second generation (MF, MH; 1989–1994)

 The second-generation MF Barina was a rebadged second generation Suzuki Cultus, co-developed with GM using the GM M platform and marketed worldwide under nearly a dozen nameplates, prominently as the Suzuki Swift, Pontiac Firefly (Canada) and Geo Metro (Chevrolet's sub-model in the USA).
 A five-door hatchback was first released in January 1989, and was followed by the introduction of a three-door "GS" hatchback in September 1990.

+In the New Zealand market, the Holden Barina was sold mainly on its low price to a different kind of clientele than Suzuki's, often as a second car.
+It accordingly received lower equipment levels than its Suzuki sibling.
 An ordering mix-up meant that (right hand drive) NZ versions – now imported assembled from Japan – received the North American Geo tail lamp cluster with red flashing direction indicators rather than the Suzuki style cluster with amber flasher sent to Australia.
 Luckily for GM NZ, NZ law still allowed amber or red so the red lenses remained for the entire MH series run.
 The equivalent Suzuki had the amber lenses.
+The costlier GTi model was reserved for Suzuki for this generation.

 The MH Barina, which was released in September 1991, featured an improved interior, upgraded suspension, new front and rear bumpers and revised tail-lamp clusters.

 Like the previous generation, the second generation Barina provides a "worse than average" level of safety according to the 2008 Used Car Safety Ratings.